ahthomps/bacteria-networks/README.md

 - `pyqt5`
 - `scikit-image`
 - `networkx`
+- `numpy`
+- `scipy`
+- `Pillow`

-(Note: If you're on Mac or Linux, some of these packages may be available from your package manager.
+(Note: Some of these packages may be available from your package manager.
 Feel free to use those versions instead of the `pip` ones.)

 ## Downloading the model:

-Download `model_4.weights` from [here](https://drive.google.com/drive/folders/1oHpzVVqVL67unqOnrObX49XkeUii3Jg4?usp=sharing), and stick it in `models/model_4`.
+TO DO

 If the program never finds any bounding boxes, there's a good chance you forgot this step.